-No Means Yes: Persevering The Entertainment Industry
+Turn No Into Yes: Persevering In The Entertainment Industry

 “No one is going to hire you”

-“Aww sweetie, that sounds so nice but no one is going to hire you.”
-These were the epic words that my loving Aunt Jodi said to me at the tender age of 17 when I told her that I wanted to work with performers on shows.
-My first career “no” was coming from the Tony Award nominee that had been gravely injured when a piece of scenery slammed into her face backstage during the original Broadway run of “Crazy for You” and a seasoned actress that was one of many that sought frequent massage, physical therapy and guidance from the medical profession in New York City.
-Having a full-time athletic trainer or physical therapist employed on a show was simply unheard of in the entertainment industry in the 80’s and 90’s.
+“Awe sweetie, that sounds so nice but no one is going to hire you.”
+These were the epic words that my loving Aunt Jodi Benson said to me at the tender age of 17 when I told her that I wanted to work with performers on shows.
+My first career “no” was coming from the Disney Legend and Tony Award nominee that had been gravely injured when a piece of scenery slammed into her face backstage during the original Broadway run of Crazy for You .
+She was also a seasoned actress that sought frequent massage, physical therapy and guidance from the medical profession in New York City to keep her body healthy and on-stage.
+Having a full-time athletic trainer or physical therapist employed on a show was simply unheard of in the entertainment industry in the 1980’s and 1990’s.

-Graduation came and I had discovered three possible options: pursue a Master of Kinesiology degree from Brigham Young University to work with ballroom dancers, Indiana University to work with ballet dancers or take a job in athletics.
-I couldn’t stop striving for my dream and against huge odds, I was accepted as the graduate student for the Music School at Indiana.
-It was a gruelling year of studies, a massive financial drain as American graduate schools can be, and I worked for the ballet every day, but my dream was alive.
+I refused to give up on my dream and against huge odds, I was accepted as the graduate assistant for the Music School and Ballet program at Indiana University.
+It was a grueling year of studies, a massive financial drain, as American graduate schools can be, but I worked with ballet dancers every day.
+My dream was becoming a reality.
 I was working with performers!
 Upon graduation, I finally made the connections that I had been waiting for over so many years.

 The Big Finish